Residents in Redlands warned after mountain lion spotted roaming the neighborhood

 Get Southern California news, weather forecasts and entertainment stories to your inbox.
 Sign up for NBC LA newsletters.

-In the video you can see a large mountain lion in the tree right outside her home in Redlands.

-“He was just up there hanging out.. kind of scary of course laughs,” Springfield said.
+“He was just up there hanging out.. kind of scary of course,” Springfield said with a laugh.

 She said that moments later, construction noise scared the big cat away.
 But not before a Redlands police officer took a photo of it and gave it to her.